Johaney-s/StIFT/src/main/resources/Readme.txt

 using checkboxes.
 Keep in mind that the result can be estimated in the phase that is filtered out (for example if phase 3 is ignored but phases 2 and 4 are chosen as the nearest tracks).

+Use text mode from command line to see the steps of computation:
+$ java -jar file_name.jar text TEMP LUM [TEMPunc LUMunc] [GRID_FILE]

 ==============================
 MIT License